neutrinojs/neutrino/docs/cli/README.md

 ## --options

-Used to override Neutrino options and environments from the command line.
-This would typically be used for specifying one-off option changes that may not be appropriate to encapsulate in `.neutrinorc.js`.
+Used to override Neutrino options, configuration, and environments from the command line.
+This would typically be used for specifying one-off changes that may not be appropriate to encapsulate in `.neutrinorc.js`.
 The `--options` flag is formatted as "dotted-object" syntax, meaning it should be used as `--options.<option> [value]`.
 This can also be used to toggle Boolean options to `true` by providing no value.
 Some examples: